 If the situation is serious enough that possible termination may be involved or the continued presence of an employee at the work site would not be appropriate given the altercation, or particular circumstances, an employee may be immediately suspended with pay.
 In addition, the employee may be ordered not to return to the work site until further advised.
-This action may be taken with the General Manager's agreement, following consultation with the supervisor.
+This action is unusual, but may be taken with the general manager's General Manager's agreement, following consultation with the supervisor.

-Workplace altercations, including minor ones involving only verbal exchanges, justify appropriate disciplinary action up to and including termination.
+Most workplace Workplace altercations, including minor ones involving only verbal exchanges, justify appropriate disciplinary action up to and including termination.